lastweek/lastweek.github.io/docs/notes/cache_coherence.md

       messaging types such as INV, RESP and so on.
 - [VMware Research Project PBerry](https://research.vmware.com/publications/project-pberry-fpga-acceleration-for-remote-memory)
     - A very interesting and promising project.
+    - They have this follow up work "Rethinking software runtimes for disaggregated memory, ASPLOS'21".
+      But it is simulation using the HotOS paper idea.
+The real FPGA has not been built yet.
+      They need to know Intel's protocol to build it, which is.. impossible?
+      I think it is probably better to use RISC-V.
 - [Intel FPGA PAC](https://www.intel.com/content/www/us/en/programmable/documentation/bfr1522087299048.html)
     - Intel itself is building a FPGA-CPU cache coherent setting.
 They use the Intel UPI interconnect to natually the spectrum.
 The FPGA shell has some modules to handle this.